daleal/asymmetric/README.md

 Don't you hate it when people don't call you back after a date?
 We all have lived that annoying experience.
 But don't worry! `asymmetric` **will** call you back!

 Some functions may be **too heavy** to be executed to respond to an `HTTP` request.
 Maybe your function is a predictor of some sort, and it requires an hour of processing time to spit out results.
-Here's when the `callback` attribute of the `asymmetric` decorator comes into play!
+Here's when the `callback` parameter of the `asymmetric` decorator comes into play!
 You can ask `asymmetric` to terminate the `HTTP` request **immediately**, keep processing stuff and then, once it finishes, **execute a request to a specified endpoint with the results**.
 Let's imagine that we have a `predict` endpoint that we want to transform into an `API`:

 ```python
 def predict(data):